WSUCEG-7140/mystore-teamDelta/EmbeddedDesign.md

 4.	orders: stores order details (id, user_id, total_amount, order_date, etc.)
 5.	order_items: stores individual items within an order (id, order_id, product_id, quantity, etc.)

-### 8. Deployment
-The application will be deployed on a cloud platform like Heroku, and continuous integration will be set up using GitHub Actions to automate the deployment process.

-### 9. Testing
-The application will undergo comprehensive testing, including unit testing and integration testing, to ensure its functionality, security, and reliability.

-### 10. Contributing
-We welcome contributions from the community.
-Developers can fork the repository, make changes, and submit pull requests for review.

-### 11. License
-The project will be licensed under the MIT License, granting users the freedom to use, modify, and distribute the software.

 This design document outlines the roadmap for developing the My Store Application on GitHub.
 It provides an overview of the architecture, technologies used, features, and deployment strategy.
 By following this document, the development team can collaborate efficiently and build an exceptional e-commerce platform for users to enjoy.